 The Study Abroad Office offers more than 350 study abroad programs for academic credit in over 70 countries, with programs ranging from three weeks to a full calendar year.
 Ben Briggs, Study Abroad Advisor, serves as the liaison to ASPSA and Athletics.

 Ben Brigg’s Study Abroad Advisor & Liaison to ASPSA & Athletics

-Ben is available to meet virtually this Fall 2021 semester.
+Study Abroad Advisors are available to meet this Spring 2023 semester.
 Click this link to schedule an appointment.

 To learn more about studying abroad, upcoming events, or connect with other advisors in the Study Abroad Office, please visit their website.